-- facilitates a Functional Behaviour Assessment for appropriate students; - works with other staff members to develop appropriate behaviour support strategies; - monitors the impact of support for individual students through ongoing data collection: - · makes adjustments as required for the student; and - works with the School Behaviour Leadership Team to achieve continuity and consistency.
+- facilitates a Functional Behaviour Assessment for appropriate students; - works with other staff members to develop appropriate behaviour support strategies; - monitors the impact of support for individual students through ongoing data collection; - makes adjustments as required for the student; and - works with stakeholders to achieve continuity and consistency.

-The Intensive Behaviour Support Team has a simple and quick referral system in place.
+The Students Support Services Team has a simple and quick referral system in place.
 Following referral, a team member contacts parents and any relevant staff members to form a support team and begin the assessment and support process.
-In many cases the support team also includes individuals from other agencies already working with the student and their family, a representative from the school's administration and regional behavioural support staff.
+In many cases the support team also includes individuals from other agencies already working with the student and their family, a representative from the school's administration and behavioural support staff.